 There is actually science behind this idea.
 Recently, researchers have begun to better understand the power of gratitude.
 Robert Emmons, author, and professor of psychology at the University of California, Davis, is leading a research project, Expanding the Science and Practice of Gratitude, in partnership with the Greater Good Science Center (GGSC) at the University of California, Berkeley.

-This three-year effort is intended to promote gratitude in schools, offices, and communities.
+This multi-year effort is intended to promote evidence-based practices of gratitude in educational, medical, and organizational settings.
 Not so surprisingly, they’ve learned that gratitude produces: